cherylj/readme/README.md

 # Cheryl's Manager README
 ## What is this?
 This thing?
-This is a concept that’s been floating around Eng Managers at Indeed.
+This is a concept that’s been floating around some Eng Managers circles.
 Yeah, it’s kinda weird, but also kinda neat.
 Learning how to work with a new manager can be hard.
 For some folks, it can be an anxiety-inducing phase until we figure things out.
 This README aims to help alleviate some of that anxiety and jump-start our working relationship.

 ## My management philosophy
 * I am here to help **you** be successful.
 I want to make sure you have the support you need to succeed as a team and as an individual in your career.